*Suspicious 0-Day Adobe Reader Process Activity*

 Explanation

-This query is designed to detect potentially suspicious activities involving Adobe Acrobat and Reader processes on devices.
-Here's a simple breakdown of what it does:
+This query is designed to detect potentially suspicious activities involving Adobe Acrobat and Reader processes on a network.
+Here's a simplified breakdown of what it does:

 Details